-The Oregon Farmers’ Markets Association is directed by a board of up to 13 dedicate volunteers.
+The Oregon Farmers Markets Association is directed by a board of up to 13 dedicated volunteers.
 Get to know our current Board Members by reading their bios below.

 Kaely started working at Adelante Mujeres in 2011 as the Forest Grove Farmers Market Manager.
 She continues expanding access to local fruits and veggies for low-income families through a variety of nutrition incentives programs including a Produce Rx program.
 She also serves as the Veggie Rx Committee Chair for the Oregon Community Food Systems Network.
 Originally from Tacoma, Washington, Kaely has also lived abroad in Peru and is a former AmeriCorps VISTA volunteer.
 Kaely is a graduate of Pacific University in Forest Grove, OR, and has a deep interest in nutrition and community.

 Molly has spent the past ten years working to support sustainable community food systems across the country.
 Prior to joining the OFMA board, she has been a farmer, an educator, a volunteer coordinator, and a manager of farmers’ markets.
 Most recently, she worked on behalf of Oregon’s beginning farmers as the Next Generation Organizer at Friends of Farmers; and is currently serving as the Program Director at Farmers Market Fund in Portland.
 Molly is dedicated to supporting the state’s vibrant and dynamic agricultural community, and currently works as a freelance consultant.
 She is delighted to have the opportunity to be part of the OFMA board!